Houses of Hillel and Shammai

-The Mishnah mentions the disagreement of Hillel and Shammai as one which had lasting positive value:
+The Mishnah mentions the disagreement of Hillel and Shammai as one that had lasting positive value for Jewry and Judaism:

-A disagreement which is for the sake of Heaven will be preserved, and one which is not for the sake of Heaven will not be preserved.
-What is a disagreement that is for the sake of Heaven?
-The disagreement of Hillel and Shammai.
-That is not for the sake of Heaven?
-The disagreement of Korah and his congregation.

-In most cases, though not always, Beit Hillel's opinion is the more lenient and tolerant of the two.
-In nearly all cases, Beit Hillel's opinion has been accepted as normative by halacha, and is the opinion followed by modern Jews.
+In most cases (though not always), Hillel's opinion was the more lenient and tolerant of the two.
+In nearly all cases, Hillel's opinion was accepted as normative by Halakha and remains in effect.

 Halachic disputes

 Examples

-Only three (or, according to some authorities, five) disputes are recorded between Hillel and Shammai themselves.
+Only three—or, according to some authorities, five—disputes are recorded between Hillel and Shammai themselves.
 However, with time the differences between their respective schools multiplied, to the point that hundreds of disputes between them are recorded in the Talmud.
-The split between them was so deep that, according to the Talmud, "the Torah (Jewish law) became like two Torahs".
+The split between them was so deep that, according to the Talmud, "the Torah became like two Torahs".